Have a question? Chances are, you aren’t the only one.

 How much is the admissions deposit and when is it due?

 Undergraduate and transfer students are asked to submit an admissions deposit to confirm their enrollment at the Mount.
-The deposit is $300 for resident students and $100 for commuter students.
-Deposits for undergraduate students are due by May 1.
+The deposit is $250 for resident students and $150 for commuter students.
+Deposits for undergraduate students are encouraged by May 1.
+The deposit deadline for fall 2024 has been extended to June 1.
 Deposits for transfer students entering in the fall semester is May 1; those entering in the spring are due by December 1.
+If you need an extension, please contact Admissions at admissions@msmc.edu.

 Come say hello...